nhsconnect/nhsapp-fido-client-android/README.md

 To use the client in your own application, you need to add a Maven reference to your build configuration.

-Releases can be found on [Maven Central](https://mvnrepository.com/repos/central), or see the instructions below for makng changes and generating your own artifacts locally.
+Releases can be found on [Maven Central](https://mvnrepository.com/artifact/io.github.nhsconnect/fido-uaf-client-android), or see the instructions below for making changes and generating your own artifacts locally.

 ### Generating Maven artifacts